MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Evaluation

 \subsection{Performance Metrics and Baselines}

 For each pipeline, we evaluate the system performance under two different scenarios: linear versioning and non-linear versioning.
-In the evaluation of linear versioning performance, we perform a series of pipeline component updates and pipeline retraining operations to collect the statistics on storage as well as run time, and demonstrate the performance gain due to the proposed version control semantics.
-For every iteration, we update the pre-processing component at a probability of 0.4 and update the model component at a probability of 0.6.
-When evaluating the non-linear versioning performance, we first generate two branches, then update components on both branches and merge the two updated branches with the proposed version control semantics.
+For linear versioning performance, we perform a series of pipeline component updates and pipeline retraining operations to collect the statistics on storage and run time. \icde{ In every iteration, we update the pre-processing component at a probability of 0.4 and update the model component at a probability of 0.6.
+At the last iteration, the pipeline is designed to have an incompatibility problem between the last two components. } For the non-linear versioning performance, we first generate two branches, then update components on both branches and merge the two updated branches with the proposed version control semantics.

-\textbf{Baseline for Linear Versioning}: To verify the effectiveness of the version control semantics on linear versioning, we use the \emph{\system{} without version control semantic support} (\system{} w/o VCS) as our baseline.
-The baseline system has been operational in the \hospital{} hospital computer cluster since 2017 to support its healthcare analytics.
-The storage mechanism of the baseline system simulates the system proposed in \cite{van2016versioned, van2017versioning} by archiving different versions into separate folders.
+\textbf{Baseline for Linear Versioning}: \icde{ We compare \system{} against two state-of-the-art open-source systems, ModelDB~\cite{vartak2016modeldb} and MLflow~\cite{zaharia2018accelerating}.
+These two systems manage different model versions to support reproducibility.
+Users are provided tracking APIs to log parameters, code, and results in experiments so that they can query the details of different models and compare them.
+For these two systems, ModelDB does not offer automatic reuse of intermediate results and MLflow is able to reuse intermediate results.
+The storage mechanism of both systems archives different versions of libraries and intermediate results into separate folders. }

-\textbf{Baselines for Non-linear Versioning}: We also design two baselines for the non-linear versioning scenario. \emph{\system{} without PCPR} baseline enumerates all the possible pipeline combinations, where \emph{PC} refers to ``Pruning using component Compatibility'', \emph{PR} refers to ``Pruning using Reusable output''. \emph{\system{} without PR} prunes all pipelines with incompatible components and enumerates all remaining pipeline combinations. \emph{\system{}} generates a pipeline tree and prunes all pipelines with incompatible components, as well as the trained pipeline components.
-Since baselines are designed by removing features from \system{}, the comparison with two baseline systems \emph{\system{} without PCPR} and \emph{\system{} without PR} can serve as an ablation study as well.
+\textbf{Baselines for Non-linear Versioning}: Two baselines are compared for the non-linear versioning scenario. \emph{\system{} without PCPR} enumerates all the possible pipeline combinations, where \emph{PC} refers to ``Pruning using component Compatibility'', \emph{PR} refers to ``Pruning using Reusable output''. \emph{\system{} without PR} prunes all pipelines with incompatible components and enumerates all remaining pipeline combinations. \emph{\system{}} generates a pipeline tree and then prunes pipelines with incompatible components, and trained pipeline components.